Advanced High-Strength Steels Design

 Our lab uses state-of-the-art microstructural analysis techniques such as not only general X-ray diffraction (XRD) and electron microscope (SEM, TEM), but also high-performance electron backscatter diffraction (EBSD), electron channeling contrast imaging (ECCI) and 3D atom probe tomograph (APT).

-LAMP is funded by Hyundai Motors from May.
-2022 to November.
-2022.
-Topic is "Development of micro-DIC measurement technique to predict the formability of automotive steel sheets.".
+LAMP is funded by Hyundai Motors from February.
+2023 to November.
+2023.
+Topic is "Unraveling the effect of tramp elements for eco-friendly steel design".

 01. September.
 2021 - 31.
 December.
 2025